Our research covers all aspects of data science and analytics, statistical

 and yellowpages.com, AT&T is always looking for ways to optimize ad placement.
 Our efforts here include machine learning

 algorithms to estimate ad click through rates and spatial models to aid in local search.
-See our

 Data Quality and Anomaly Detection in Data Streams.

 Monitoring vast data streams is a constant problem for large corporations.
 We model the incoming data as a multivariate data